 Modem router combo has been really popular these days.
 The fact that you don’t have to buy or rent a separate router and modem altogether makes it sound like a steal for many users.
 It saves a lot of money and creates less hassle during the installation process.
-It’s can be plug-in-play.
-That if you don’t want to take advantage of the Ethernet ports it comes with.

 One of the most popular modem router combos online is the Motorola MT7711, a Comcast Xfinity certified modem router combo device.
 It’s a cheap DOCSIS 3.0 modem router combo, with a lot of features you would expect from any recent combo devices out there.

 - Easy to set up, takes only about 15 minutes.

 - It is a 3-in-1 device: it is a modem router combo with Comcast Xfinity voice.